SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining: Additional illustration for low-rank and residual factors

 \section{Additional illustration for low-rank and residual factors}

-In the main text, we only show a single layer's singular values along with the attention output weight matrix visualization before and after removing low-rank approximation.
-Here, we include the visualizations for other weight matrices and other layers for the LLaMA 60M and 130M models.
+In the main text, we present singular values and visualizations of the attention output weight matrix for a single layer, both before and after applying the low-rank approximation.
+Here, we extend this analysis by providing visualizations for additional weight matrices across multiple layers for the LLaMA 60M and 130M models.
+The figures reveal a consistent pattern, showing a low-rank plus (uniformly) small magnitude structure in the weight matrices of other layers as well.